ssi-dk/SCDB/cran-comments.md

-## Resubmission

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-This is a resubmission.
-This version seeks to address the errors raised in incoming checks of previous submission.

-Additionally, it was found that the maintainer change was not properly reflected in man/SCDB-package.Rd.

-## Previous cran-comments

-## R CMD check results

-0 errors | 0 warnings | 0 notes

-In this submission of SCDB, the maintainer changes to Marcus Munch Grünewald.
+In addition to code changes, this submission of SCDB also transfers the maintainer role to Rasmus Skytte Randløv (rske@ssi.dk).

-You should have received prior confirmation by email on 2023-11-28 from the current maintainer (Rasmus Skytte Randløv, rske@ssi.dk), if not please confirm.
+You should have received a notice by email on January 10, 2024 from Marcus Munch Grünewald (mmgr@ssi.dk), the current maintainer.
+If you have not received the email, please let me know.